Artificial intelligence systems integration: Challenges and solutions

 With the increased popularity of the free software movement, a lot of the software being created, including A.I. systems, is available for public exploit.
 The next natural step is to merge these individual software components into coherent, intelligent systems of a broader nature.
 As a multitude of components (that often serve the same purpose) have already been created by the community, the most accessible way of integration is giving each of these components an easy way to communicate with each other.
 By doing so, each component by itself becomes a module, which can then be tried in various settings and configurations of larger architectures.
+Some challenging and limitations of using A.I. software is the uncontrolled fatal errors.
+For example, serious and fatal errors have been discovered in very precise fields such as human oncology, as in an article published in the journal Oral Oncology Reports entitled "When AI goes wrong: Fatal errors in oncological research reviewing assistance".
+The article pointed out a grave error in artificial intelligence based on GBT in the field of biophysics.

 Many online communities for A.I. developers exist where tutorials, examples, and forums aim at helping both beginners and experts build intelligent systems.
-However, few communities have succeeded in making a certain standard or a code of conduct popular to allow the large collection of miscellaneous systems to be integrated with any ease.
+However, few communities have succeeded in making a certain standard, or a code of conduct popular to allow the large collection of miscellaneous systems to be integrated with ease.

 Methodologies

-Constructionist Design Methodology
+Constructionist design methodology

-The Constructionist design methodology (CDM, or 'Constructionist A.I.') is a formal methodology proposed in 2004, for use in the development of cognitive robotics, communicative humanoids and broad AI systems.
+The constructionist design methodology (CDM, or 'Constructionist A.I.') is a formal methodology proposed in 2004, for use in the development of cognitive robotics, communicative humanoids and broad AI systems.
 The creation of such systems requires the integration of a large number of functionalities that must be carefully coordinated to achieve coherent system behavior.
 CDM is based on iterative design steps that lead to the creation of a network of named interacting modules, communicating via explicitly typed streams and discrete messages.
 The OpenAIR message protocol (see below) was inspired by the CDM and has frequently been used to aid in the development of intelligent systems using CDM.